rvanheest/Literature-Study-Feedback-Control/Blog/Feedback-Systems.md

 #Feedback systems
-The technique studied in this repository is based on the *feedback principle*:
+Feedback control is based on the *feedback principle*:
 > Continuously compare the actual output to its desired reference value; then apply a change to the system inputs that counteracts any deviation of the actual output from the reference.

 To put this in other words, when the output is higher the reference value, a correction to the next input is applied, which will lead to a reduction in the output.
 Also, if the output is too low, the input value will be raised, such that the next output will be closer to the reference value.
-A schematic overview of such a **closed-loop system**, where the output is looped back and used in the calculation for what the next input will be, is shown below.
+Schematically this **closed-loop system** is shown below, where the output is looped back and used in the calculation for what the next input will be.

 ![Feedback system](images/Feedback system.png)